Bothal

-Bothal is a Hamlet in the civil parish of Ashington, in Northumberland, England.
+Bothal is a hamlet in the civil parish of Ashington, Northumberland, England.
 It is situated between Morpeth and Ashington.
-There is a castle, a church, a vicarage opposite the church gates, some stepping stones over the River Wansbeck, and a few houses.
+There is a castle, a church, a vicarage opposite the church gates, stepping stones over the River Wansbeck, and a few houses.

 Bothal was the headquarters of the extensive Welbeck Estates in Northumberland.
 Half a mile upstream of the castle are the remains of a watermill that still had a working waterwheel up to about the First World War.
 It had a turbine for electricity production for the mill house from 1947 to 1980.
 Until 1866 Bothal was a civil parish, In 1831 the parish had a population of 1319.